PlaceOS/docs/how-to/location-services/meraki-tracking.md

 ```

-`level_name` is there as a hint, building and level IDs are the only requirement
+`level_name` is there for readability, building and level IDs are what is actually used.